Competitive PTO Policy

 Duties & Responsibilities

-Receive continuing education related to child abuse and training in current trends and techniques used in forensic interviewing.
+Receive continuing education materials related to child abuse prevention and regularly review current literature/research.

 To perform this job successfully, an individual must be able to demonstrate proficiency in meeting competencies required for position; able to perform each essential duty satisfactorily with or without reasonable accommodations.
 The requirements listed below are representative of the knowledge, skill and/or ability required.